racket/racket/collects/tests/mzscheme/benchmarks/common/README.txt

  http://www.ccs.neu.edu/home/will/GC/sourcecode.html

 Files that end in ".sch" are supposed to be standard Scheme plus `time'.
-Files that end in ".ss" are MzScheme wrapper modules.
+Files that end in ".ss" are MzScheme wrapper modules or helper scripts.

 To build <benchmark>.sch with Gambit, Bigloo, or Chicken: mzscheme -qr mk-gambit.ss <banchmark>